Money musts before you die

-Review your assets and work out what can be passed directly to
+Review your assets and work out which ones will be passed

-beneficiaries and what will have to go through your
+directly to beneficiaries and which ones will have to go through

-For example, if you own a property with a partner as joint
+your estate.
+For example, if you and your partner own a

 If you have people in your life who rely on you for financial